-Click the entry in the table below that matches your RHEL or CentOS system, navigate to the repo file for your system and save it in the /etc/yum.repos.d/ directory.
+Download the repo file.
+Click the link for your RHEL or CentOS system in the table, find the appropriate repo file, and save in /etc/yum.repos.d/.

-For OS Version Click this Link RHEL/CentOS/Oracle 5 RHEL/CentOS/Oracle 5 link RHEL/CentOS/Oracle 6 (64-bit) RHEL/CentOS/Oracle 6 link
+For OS Version Link to CDH 5 Repository RHEL/CentOS/Oracle 5 RHEL/CentOS/Oracle 5 link RHEL/CentOS/Oracle 6 RHEL/CentOS/Oracle 6 link RHEL/CentOS/Oracle 7 RHEL/CentOS/Oracle 7 link sudo yum clean all

-Now continue with Step 2: Optionally Add a Repository Key on page 162, and then choose Step 3: Install CDH 5 with YARN on page 163, or Step 4: Install CDH 5 with MRv1 on page 164; or do both steps if you want to install both implementations.
+Continue with Step 2: Optionally Add a Repository Key on page 209.
+Then choose Step 3: Install CDH 5 with YARN on page 210, or Step 4: Install CDH 5 with MRv1 on page 212; or do both steps to install both implementations.

-Before proceeding, make sure the repositories on each system are up to date:
+Before proceeding, clean cached packages and headers to ensure your system repos are up-to-date: